MekhG/Nielsen-Market-Research-Automation-Strategic-Analysis/README.md

 ### 2. Push vs Pull Diagnostic Framework

-A 2×2 matrix that diagnoses why a geography is underperforming — whether the cause is a distribution failure (retail push) or a demand failure (consumer pull).
+A 2×2 matrix that diagnoses why a geography is underperforming, whether the cause is a distribution failure (retail push) or a demand failure (consumer pull).

 **X axis — Store Count MAT Change %**
 Whether numeric distribution (number of stores stocking the brand) is growing or declining.

 **Y axis — Velocity MAT Change %**
 Velocity = Sales Value ÷ Store Count.
-Whether the brand is generating more or less revenue per store — a proxy for consumer demand at the point of sale.
+Whether the brand is generating more or less revenue per store, a proxy for consumer demand at the point of sale.

 **Four quadrants:**